 Aside from a few obvious changes to the appearance of the book, I present Rivers of the Upper Ottawa Valley as it originally appeared when it was released a decade ago.

 We take it as a good sign when a canoe-tripping guidebook is still accurate and relevant a quarter-century later.
 If nothing else, we see our series of posts as a visual accompaniment for the Wilson maps.
 These posts may give potential canoe trippers a better idea of what they will see when they embark on their adventure on the Quebec side of the upper Ottawa Valley.
 It is definitely a journey worth making.

 2. Federal Government Topographic Maps (1:50000)

-The 1:50,000 Canadian Federal Government topo maps are available for free download if you want to print them – or parts of them – yourself.
+The 1:50,000 Canadian Federal Government topo maps are available for a free download if you want to print them – or parts of them – yourself.
 The maps can be accessed at this government site – here.
-All the maps for this trip are in folder 031 -open it and use the specific letters and numbers for each map to get what you want.
+All the maps for this trip are in folder 031 – open it and use the specific letters and numbers for each map to get what you want.
 Even better – click on the specific map below for the direct link!